Semantic governance without centralisation.

 Built on open standards.
 Extended where they stop.

-SEAM's definition format is informed by the Open Semantic Interchange (OSI) specification — the emerging vendor-neutral standard backed by Snowflake, dbt Labs, Salesforce, and Databricks — and extended to cover source hierarchies and unstructured sources that OSI doesn't yet address.
-Your definitions are portable where the standard applies, and purpose-built where it doesn't.
+SEAM's definition format is informed by the Open Semantic Interchange (OSI) specification - the emerging vendor-neutral standard backed by Snowflake, dbt Labs, Salesforce and Databricks - and extended to cover source hierarchies and unstructured sources that OSI doesn't yet address.
+Your definitions are portable where the standard applies and purpose-built where it doesn't.

 Capability OSI SEAM